 If you add to this attitude enthusiasm and passion for your work, you will be able to infect those around you with your spirit to work together for the same goal.

 Trust your team

 Trusting your team will not only make each individual in your team feel valued.
 It will also make them feel more involved in the activity they perform.

 This trust means listening to all their opinions and taking them into account.
 Encouraging and empowering their participation in the workgroup, to improve processes and achieve the organization’s goals.

 Strengthens your ability to solve problems and make decisions

 Your decision-making skills, your ability to negotiate, your conflict resolution skills, your ability to prioritize and your talent for finding creative solutions are qualities that your followers expect from you.

 Being endowed with these capabilities will make you stand out as a leader.
 All these skills can be trained and enhanced through different programs and improve with practice.

 Frequently Asked Questions About Leadership Qualities

-What are the 5 qualities and skills of a good leader?
+What are the 5 qualities of a good leader?